 What to see in March?

-In Australia, the Ningaloo Reef UNESCO World Heritage Site sees 300-500 whale shark individuals every year, some reaching 18 meters in length.
+In Australia, the Ningaloo Reef UNESCO World Heritage Site sees 300-500 whale shark individuals yearly, some reaching 18 meters long.
 If you’re there for scuba diving in March, you can be virtually sure of swimming with these gentle giants.
 Ningaloo’s whale sharks follow a seasonal migration pattern; the thresher sharks at Malapascua in the Philippines, on the other hand, are year-round residents.
-There are lots of diverse dive sites around Malapascua Island, but the thresher shark sites may be the most dramatic.
-To see these big-eyed, long-tailed beauties, divers visit a seamount with a 200 meter drop-off!
+Malapascua Island has many diverse dive sites, but the thresher shark sites may be the most dramatic.
+To see these big-eyed, long-tailed beauties, divers visit a seamount with a 200-meter drop-off!
 By waiting quietly at the crown of the mount, you maximize your chances to witness the threshers emerge from the depths and visit their local cleaning stations.
 If you want to visit an intact marine ecosystem, healthy and prolific with sea life, Cuba is one of the best places to dive in March.
 In the clear waters of its marine park “Jardines de la Reina,” mangroves, seagrass, and coral reef coexist in bountiful harmony, supporting large populations of sharks, groupers, tarpon, and barracuda, all of which are very curious and willing to pose for a close-up.

 Best time to see Whale Sharks in Australia

 Malapascua is an island only 2 by 0.5 kilometers, located in the Central Visayas region of the Philippines, just north of Cebu.
 It lures travelers with its vibe of utmost relaxation- no cars, plenty of gorgeous beaches, and friendly people.
-Coral reefs, caverns, walls, and muck diving are all part of Malapascua’s diving bounty, but it’s the thresher sharks which make the island famous.
-These deep-water sharks have a special hunting technique for their prey of fish and squid: they whip their long tails to create a shockwave which stuns the smaller animals, making them easy to catch.
+Coral reefs, caverns, walls, and muck diving are all part of Malapascua’s diving bounty, but the thresher sharks make the island famous.
+These deep-water sharks have a special hunting technique for their prey of fish and squid: they whip their long tails to create a shockwave that stuns the smaller animals, making them easy to catch.
 A thresher shark’s graceful tail can be as long as the rest of its entire body.
-Descending at dawn to catch a glimpse of this eerily beautiful, streamlined fish is a unique experience.
-Malapascua liveaboard diving in March is also a great time for calm seas and sunny weather.
+Descending at dawn to glimpse this eerily beautiful, streamlined fish is a unique experience.
+Malapascua liveaboard diving in March is also great for calm seas and sunny weather.

 Shark diving in Cuba

-Diving in March in Cuba offers great dry season conditions in which to enjoy the country’s pristine marine environment.
-The “Gardens of the Queen” national park was established in 1996 to protect Cuba’s southern coastline of islands, mangrove forests, and seagrass beds, and it’s the most successful conservation effort area in the whole Caribbean Sea.
+Diving in March in Cuba offers great dry season conditions to enjoy the country’s pristine marine environment.
+The “Gardens of the Queen” national park was established in 1996 to protect Cuba’s southern coastline of islands, mangrove forests, and seagrass beds, and it’s the most successful conservation effort area in the Caribbean Sea.
 In Jardines de la Reina, iconic elkhorn coral, which has virtually died out in neighboring countries, is still abundant.
 This coral and other healthy bottom species support waters teeming with reef, lemon, silky, blacktip, nurse, and great hammerhead sharks, bordered by wetlands full of migratory birds and mangrove-seagrass habitats where fearsome saltwater crocodiles thrive.
-The luxury yacht liveaboard Avalon-I is the perfect operator with which to tour this conservation paradise; Avalon was instrumental in the establishment of the marine park, and they’re committed to ecologically sustainable tourism.
+The Jardines Avalon Fleet is the perfect operator to tour this conservation paradise; they were instrumental in establishing the marine park and are committed to ecologically sustainable tourism.

 More dive destinations you can visit in March

 If you’re wondering where to dive in March, options abound.
 Micronesia is one great year-round destination, with pelagic fish life, wrecks, and the iconic Jellyfish Lake.
 Egypt’s Red Sea dive sites of colorful fish and coral can also be dived in any month.
-Nearby Oman is a much less frequented, but still world-class, dive destination.
-Along its northern fjords, or among the Damaniyat Islands, you’ll enjoy an abundance of fish life and pristine coral.
+Nearby Oman is a much less frequented but still world-class dive destination.
+You'll enjoy abundant fish life and pristine coral along its northern fjords or among the Damaniyat Islands, visited by the Oman Aggressor.